Ovid/roguelike-utils/README.md

 Library for pulling together field of view, character handling and map drawing code.

-* ::World is the main "world" object
+- ::World is the main "world" object
-* uses the ::Console library to draw the map
+- uses the ::Console library to draw the map
-* assumes the user will be using overridden ::Mob's as characters in the game
+- assumes the user will be using overridden ::Mob's as characters in the game

-Please also see the examples and test scripts located in the "scripts" directory included with this distribution.
+Please also see the examples and test scripts located in the `scripts` directory included with this distribution.
 Some of the examples are fully working mini-games.